extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

          neighbor 10.10.10.18 allowas-in 5
          neighbor 10.10.10.18 next-hop-unchanged

-Use the bwc ipf show topology command to generate an IP Fabric topology map in a PDF format.
+Use ``bwc ipf show topology`` command to generate an IP Fabric topology map in a PDF format (default format).

 .. code-block:: shell